Bridging Loan For An Extension

 What is a bridging loan for an extension?

-A bridging loan for an extension is a form of short-term loan that is secured against a property and can be used to fund an extension project.
+A bridging loan for an extension is a type of short term securing finance that are used to finance an extension on your home or an investment property.
 They’re also known as property refurbishment finance.

 Due to the level of building work required when adding an extension, the project would be classed as heavy refurbishment.